Last updated: 2026-04-20

 Should You Buy the 2020 Mercedes-Benz GLE?

-The 2020 Mercedes-Benz GLE scores 61/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 61/100, the 2020 Mercedes-Benz GLE lands in "Good" territory — acceptable, but not class-leading.
 As a first-year redesign, early-adopter issues are common.

-A pre-purchase inspection is recommended for used examples, with particular attention to electrical system (28).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to electrical system (28).
+An extended warranty is worth pricing out.

 Compared to the 2021 Mercedes-Benz GLE, which scored 4 points higher.
 See also the 2019 Mercedes-Benz GLE for an earlier comparison.